helene-tafrihi-pousset/helene-tafrihi-pousset/README.md

 📣 Open to opportunities from june 2023 on Paris area as Javascript front-end or back-end developper.

-🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, Sequelize, Git, Tailwind, CSS.
+🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, Sequelize, Git, Tailwind, SCSS.

 😤 After 9 years of html, CSS and Wordpress (I learned alone), I wished to be able to do more things technically for users and for my former company.
 I was frustrated to not have much time for it.
 (Also I wanted to learn more about servers and learn coding properly!)